 A framework developed to reflect this realization: the 70:20:10 framework.

-The 70:20:10 Framework
+The 70:20:10 framework

 The 70:20:10 framework further explains the sources of our knowledge.
 It states that:

-The 70:20:10 framework is a simplification but provides a helpful benchmark for understanding that most of our learning is through our experiences with our work and others.
+The 70:20:10 framework is a simplification but provides a helpful benchmark for understanding that most of our learning is through our experiences with our work and colleagues.
 Only a fraction comes from individual study or coursework.

 Despite the research showing that the way we learn is intimately tied to our experience with others, workplace learning and development programs still focus primarily on individual training.